miniluz/miniluz.github.io/content/posts/screen-space-projected-lines/index.md

 This article's purpose is to explain to beginners how to do vector graphics.
 I've cover here all I needed to know to truly understand what I was doing.
-So, I'll go into detail about things that are basic to some people, but that are nontheless necessary (like the OpenGL rendering pipeline and miter joints).
+So, I'll go into detail about things that are basic to some people, but that are nontheless necessary.
+Things like the OpenGL rendering pipeline and miter joints.

-Though the article is written around Godot, I hope it will provide a good foundation so that you can do this in whichever engine you want, and so that you can expand on what's written here.
+And, though the article is written around Godot, I hope it will provide a good foundation so that you can do this in whichever engine you want, and so that you can expand on what's written here.

-You might want to check out [Drawing Lines is Hard](https://mattdesl.svbtle.com/drawing-lines-is-hard) by [Matt DesLauriers](https://twitter.com/mattdesl), which was the article I first found on the subject.
+If you feel like you've got your bases covered, you might want to check out [Drawing Lines is Hard](https://mattdesl.svbtle.com/drawing-lines-is-hard) by [Matt DesLauriers](https://twitter.com/mattdesl).
+It was the first article I found on the subject.
 It is much, much briefer, but it won't cover the basic knowledge you need.
-If you feel like you already have it, it'll probably do you better, though.

 ## Why vector graphics?